John Roberts lays groundwork for Supreme Court to limit abortion - KTVZ

 Roberts’ influence on the nine-member bench has been transformed since he last staked out a position on abortion rights.
 Roberts became the justice at the ideological center after Kennedy’s retirement.

 The 65-year-old chief justice has inched slightly to the left on some issues since then and demonstrated a stronger desire to shield the Court from accusations of politicking.
-He is testing public assumptions about a bench deeply split between five Republican-appointed justices and four Democratically appointed justices.
+He is testing public assumptions about a bench deeply split between five Republican-appointed justices and four justices appointed by Democrats.

 tHis interest in asserting the justices’ independence was on display in a statement from Roberts that the Court’s Public Information Office issued late Wednesday, in which he called remarks Schumer made at a rally earlier in the day “threatening” and “dangerous.”